pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 .. index:: pair: interactive mode; history file

-The pywbemcli history is stored in the user home directory.
-In linux systems this is , ``~/.pywbemcli_history`` and in windows systems TODO.
+The pywbemcli history is stored in the user home directory on linux systems.

 .. index::
    pair: interactive mode; auto-suggestion